AdnanAzem/Malicious-URL-Detection/README.md

 ## How to Run
+1. Clone the Project
-1. Go to code folder
+2. Go to code folder
-2. Open CMD
+3. Open CMD
-3. Write the command: streamlit run app.py
+4. Write the command: streamlit run app.py